dngtuankiet/dngtuankiet.github.io/_pages/about.md

 classes: text-justify
 ---

 Thank you for visiting my site.
-Whether you are a researcher, engineer, recruiter, colleague, or simply exploring out of curiosity, I hope you will find content here that is useful.
+Whether you are a researcher, engineer, recruiter, colleague, or simply exploring out of curiosity, I hope you will find content here useful.

 ## About This Website